namiri-tech/docs-rdme-ng/docs/GETTING STARTED/getting-started.md

 With DigiTax, you gain access to a streamlined invoicing system that ensures compliance and supports your business's growth.
 Together, DigiTax and FIRS e-Invoicing are transforming how businesses in Nigeria manage their tax and invoicing obligations.

-### Gain understanding of DigiTax Nigeria integration through our detailed guides
+## DigiTax Nigeria API Hub

 This API Hub contains guides and API reference pages for further understanding, equipping you on how to integrate with the DigiTax Nigeria API.

+### Explore DigiTax Nigeria API Guides

+Gain understanding of DigiTax Nigeria integration through our detailed guides.

 <Cards columns={2}>
   <Card title="Navigation" icon="fa-compass">